numbas/numbas-extension-programming/README.md

 Display some code in a syntax-highlighted code area.

-The `options` argument is an optional dictionary of options.
+The `options` argument is an optional dictionary of options, or just the name of the language to use for syntax highlighting.
 The following options can be set:

 * `language` - The language to use for syntax highlighting.